 Chef John Currence would rather punch you in the mouth with his fantastic flavors than poke you in the eye with fancy presentation.
 In his first cookbook, Currence gives you 130 recipes organized by 10 different techniques, such as Boiling/Simmering, Slathering, Pickling/Canning, Roasting/Braising, Muddling/Stirring, Brining/Smoking, and Baking/Spinning, just to name a few.
 John’s fun-loving personality rings true throughout the book with his personal stories and history, and his one-of-a-kind recipes for Pickled Sweet Potatoes, Whole Grain Guinness Mustard, Deep South “Ramen” with a Fried Poached Egg, Rabbit Cacciatore, Smoked Endive, Fire-Roasted Cauliflower, and Kitchen Sink Cookie Ice Cream Sandwiches.

 Each recipe has a song pairing with it and the complete list can be downloaded at spotify.com.
 Seriously!

 Click on any Name below for the Recipe

 Photo of Hot Rolls is by Dithie and is used by permission under the Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) License.
+Thank you, Dithie.
+Great Picture.
+Photos may be “representative” of the recipe and not the actual finished dish.
+All photo licenses listed were correct at the time of the posting of the page.
 Additional Information Courtesy of Wikipedia and is used by permission.

-Please use the Buttons below to SHARE our Golden Corral Brass Bakery Yeast Rolls Recipe with your Friends!
+Please use the Facebook, Twitter, Pinterest and Email Buttons below to SHARE our Golden Corral Brass Bakery Yeast Rolls Recipe with your Friends!

 It only takes a minute and they will love you for it!